West Ham 2-0 Man Utd: Ole Gunnar Solskjaer's team a complete mess in another abysmal showing | Goal.com

 Solskjaer’s team are a complete mess.

-Granted allowances must be made for the absences of Paul Pogba, Anthony Martial and Luke Shaw but all teams suffer injures.
+Granted allowances must be made for the absences of Paul Pogba, Anthony Martial and Luke Shaw but all teams suffer injuries.

 What lies beneath the surface, when United have to draw on their squad, is pitiful and not fit for purpose.
 Then again, they hardly pull up many trees with their first XI either.